Owen Specification 0.1.0

 assignmentStatement = expressions assign expressions assign = '=' whitespace

 Assigns expressions to another set of expressions.
 Both lists must be equal in length.
 If an expression on the right hand side is a call that returns multiple values they are inserted into the expression list at the point where the function was called.
 Each expression on the left hand side must be assignable.
-If an expression on the left hand side is an undefined identifier it is declared as a variable of the same type as the expression being assigned to the identifier.
+If an expression on the left hand side is an undefined identifier it is declared as a variable of the same type as the assigned expression.
+Number types are infered from the defined identifiers.

 3.2.
 If Statements